Michael95-m/mlops-capstone-project/README.md

 ### 2. Setup model's registry requirments.

 Run `make setup-model-registry`.
 Do it only for the first time running and yon don't need to do it for next time.
+It just create the folder named **mnt** inside the home directory to save the metrics and artifacts from mlflow_server service.

 ### 3. Start prefect server.